Report Card FAQ

 Yes, you can read the paper here.
 We encourage you to share it widely with your colleagues.

 The IWISE Working Group is made of a diverse coalition of international scientists, who span a variety of careers stages as well as leaders, politicians, journal editors, biomedical research funders and others who are committed to advocating for gender equality in science.
-You can view the full participant list here.

 Yes.
 All applicants must complete the report card as part of their applications to NYSCF’s award programs.
 Applications without completed report cards will be considered incomplete.